shaunsaker/the-shell/README.md

     - forgot password
       - sign in old password should fail
       - sign in new password
-    - sign in
   - account settings
     - change name
-    - change email
+    - change email => User not found
-    - change password => do I need to be signed out first, it's a bit weird?
+    - change password
     - delete account
   - billing
     - purchase subscription with trial => can access dashboard, can see billing details, can manage plan, cannot add seats, cannot access teams